sayplayteam2/warriors2/README.md

-# pushbot
-This repository contains example op modes for the Pushbot robot.
-These examples demonstrate how to do driver controlled and autonomous tasks using the standard FIRST Tech Challenge Pushbot robot.
+This is the repository for the SAY Play Warriors Robotics Team.